NimishMishra/networking/notes/general_ideas.md

 	-- `notify_on_release` which as named notifies when the last task is done.
 A `1` must be written to this file.

 	-- `release_agent` which contains the command to be executed

+## HTTP 418 Teapot

+- Came up in `Laboratory` writeup

+- The response code implies the server's response to the client's request implying that I am a teapot, find a coffee maker.

+- In the literal sense, this means I can't handle this request, find another server.